 Today, the mission of the center is to provide students with skills and knowledge that prepare them for decision-making and leadership positions in both government and industry.

 Can you talk a little about the center’s role in promoting dialogue and public engagement?

 It is important to all of us that we offer opportunities for students as well as the public to engage in scholarly discussions about timely issues.
 So, we provide a rich array of opportunities for students to have networking and academic experiences outside of the classroom.
 For example, we host the Inside Intelligence series sponsored by the Intelligence Analysis program under Program Director Michael Ard’s leadership, and the Data Dimensions speaker series sponsored by the Data Analytics and Policy program under Program Director Collin Paschall’s leadership.
 These series feature prominent leaders in the field discussing the latest trends, offering expertise, and engaging students in discussion about important topics.

 We also host an annual security simulation sponsored by the Global Security Studies program, which is under Program Director Stephen Grenier’s leadership.
 This is a great opportunity for students to engage in hands-on learning about national security issues that mirror real-world events.
 It combines aspects of data analytics, intelligence, communication, and organizational leadership, so it really appeals to students from across AAP programs.

 In addition, we host substantive and social events throughout the year for students to interact with each other and leaders in the field.

-This fall, AAP moved to the new Hopkins in D.C. location on Pennsylvania Avenue, and we are very much looking forward to leveraging the new space to host events that are accessible to both in-person and online students and that facilitate scholarly exchange about relevant issues.
+This fall, AAP moved to the new Johns Hopkins University Bloomberg Center at 555 Pennsylvania Avenue NW in Washington, D.C., and we are very much looking forward to leveraging the new space to host events that are accessible to both in-person and online students and that facilitate scholarly exchange about relevant issues.

 What is your role and what experiences in your background inform the work you do today?